Who May Apply

 Second Master’s Degree

 Students who have completed their first master’s degree at Salve Regina and wish to complete their second master’s degree at Salve Regina may petition the appropriate graduate program director.
-Upon approval by the appropriate dean, the required credits for the second master’s degree can be reduced to a total of 30 credit hours.
+Upon approval, the required credits for the second master’s degree can be reduced to a total of 30 credit hours.
 This option may not be available for some programs with accreditation or licensing requirements.